 - Nickel Cadmium

-One major benefits of having these batteries even if the power grid has been destroyed by the EMP blast is that you can virtually power almost any device with it.
-Although you need to make sure to store them correctly, as these batteries are filled with acid which during higher temperatures could corrode the weaker points of the batteries housing.
+One major benefit of having these batteries even if the power grid has been destroyed by the EMP blast is that you can virtually power almost any device with it.
+Although you need to make sure to store them correctly, these batteries are filled with acid which during higher temperatures could corrode the weaker points of the batteries’ housing.

 Nickel-Metal Hydride batteries

 Nickel-Metal Hydride is also called Ni-MH batteries, these are basically the same as Nickel Cadmium except instead of Cadmium Metal Hydride is used.
 Ni-MH batteries have almost the same power output as Li-Ion batteries and these are usually used in handheld HAM radios, tactical flashlights and portable DWD Players among other electrical devices.
-In case of an EMP blast, Ni-MH batteries should have no problems provided they are not connected to the electrical device.
-In my article Best ham radio for preppers, I analyze several types of HAM radios and to my surprise, the Baofeng HAM radios are not the best for an SHTF situation.
+In the case of an EMP blast, Ni-MH batteries should have no problems provided they are not connected to the electrical device.
+In my article Best ham radio for preppers ( Top 3 ), I analyze several types of HAM radios and to my surprise, the Baofeng HAM radios are not the best for an SHTF situation.

 Nickel Cadmium batteries